-The APHA will request verification from a recognized medical professional and will use this determination.
-If the recognized medical professional cannot provide a determination, the person generally will be considered temporarily absent.
+The APHA will request verification from a medical provider and will use this determination.
+If the medical provider cannot provide a determination, the person generally will be considered temporarily absent.
 The family may present evidence that the family member is permanently confined and request that the person not be considered a family member.